sumzulfikar/Sumaiya-Zulfikar/README.md

-# Sumaiya-Zulfikar
+# Project Objective

-Sumaiya's Portfolio as Front End Developer
+Created a personal Developer's portfolio for prospective employers looking to hire Front End Developers.

 ## Description

-This is my portfolio to showcase my skills as a Frontend Developer for those looking for a frontend developer in their organisation.
-Feel free to connect with me through the contact me section and let us build products that customers love!
+This is my portfolio to showcase my skills as a Frontend Developer for organisations looking to build or improve their front-end website and applications.
+Feel free to connect with me through the contact me section  of my [portfolio](https://sumzulfikar.github.io/Sumaiya-Zulfikar/) and let us build products that customers love!
 Learning:
-I found drawing a wireframe of the portfolio in a simple tool excalidraw super useful before starting writing the html from scratch.
+I found drawing a wireframe of the portfolio in a simple tool excalidraw before coding very helpful.
-It helped me visualise how I wanted to showcase the information before writing code.
+The wireframe helped me visualise how I wanted to showcase the information before writing any code.

 ## Table of Contents

 - [Installation](#installation)
 - [Usage](#usage)